 The not-so-standard part is that it has Bluetooth connectivity for streaming music from other smart devices.
 You can also control MIDI over Bluetooth, which means you can connect to the Piano Partner app without a cable.

 It’s always important to look at alternative options, and I’ve picked out a few for you.
 I should say before you read on if you prefer non-weighted keys, the Go:Piano88 is better than the selections below.

 Roland Go:Piano88 vs Alesis Virtue

 I’m starting with another choice with non-weighted keys; this time, it’s a proper digital piano setup, wooden stand, bench, etc. It’s a great choice if you want that playing experience, but the Go:Piano88 is better on sound and feel alone.

 There’s no denying the fact that Alesis does an amazing job in this budget price range.
 It offers a step up to semi-weighted keys and might be the perfect weight for some players.

-The CDP-S150 is one of the best keyboard pianos under $500.
+The CDP-S160 is one of the best options around $500.
 It comes with scaled hammer-action keys that deliver an outstanding, authentic feel for the money.

 The Roland Go:Piano88 suits beginners, especially younger learners.Buy Roland Go:Piano88 at: SweetwaterAmazon